The GoodTrash Manifesto

 Accessible Yet Academic

 The flagship podcast of our media network has always been about bringing film studies to popcorn films.
 We occasionally break that rule with Anti-Trash marathons and special host picks, but the point has always been to bring the weight of film scholarship to bear on films that are not Citizen Kane.
 We would rather talk about Ghostbusters or Gremlins.
 Film studies is supposed to make watching movies more fun and typically helps a person enjoy a difficult film through the process of understanding it more deeply.
 We wholeheartedly believe the same is true of mainstream films!
-That’s why we keep up with what’s just coming out in theaters with our show, Back to the Movies.
 We believe you can be thoughtful about mindless entertainments and it will actually make them more entertaining!

 We are also educational in our mission.
 We want folks to learn the basics of film theory, but we don’t want them to feel like they are doing work in the classroom.
 We promise to bring some heady theory to bear from Freud, Hegel, Deleuze and Marx but we also promise to always keep it fun.
-Mostly with the jokes… That’s why we do shows like The Film Syllabus and The Cast Who Knew Too Much.
-We want to introduce our audience to some of the important art films as well as the mainstream ones, but we want to always keep it fun no matter the subject.
+Mostly with the jokes… We want to introduce our audience to some of the important art films as well as the mainstream ones, but we want to always keep it fun no matter the subject.

 We have the name GoodTrash thanks to this great quote from Pauline Kael: